Big Quantum cohomology of orbifold spheres: The Kodaira--Spencer map

 The more important issue is the compatibility of Kuranishi perturbations to be chosen, where there are differences between toric and our cases.
 Recall that the proof of \cite{FOOO} uses $T^n$-action on moduli space of holomorphic discs in an essential way.
 Because finite group symmetry is much easier to handle than $T^n$-symmetry, many of the arguments simplify in our $\Z/2$-symmetry case.

-First note that finite group symmetry can be easily accommodated by Kuranishi structures.
+First note that finite group symmetry can be easily achieved for Kuranishi structures - see \cite[Appendix A1.3]{FOOO}.
 Hence, one may consider $\Z/2$-equivariant Kuranishi structures on moduli space of $J$-holomorphic discs or spheres.

 Therefore, we may consider the following Kuranishi structure on $\mathfrak{forget}^{-1}(\Sigma_0)$.
-We choose a component-wise $\Z/2$-equivariant Kuranishi structure and continuous family of multi-sections (CF perturbations) on the moduli spaces $\mathcal{M}^{main}_{k+1,l+2}(\beta,A,B,\tau_{tw}^{l})$, following \cite{F10}.
-Here component-wise means that the Kuranishi structure is compatible with the fiber product description of each of the strata of disc-sphere stratification.
+We choose a component-wise $\Z/2$-equivariant Kuranishi structure and CF-perturbations on the moduli spaces $\mathcal{M}^{main}_{k+1,l+2}(\beta,A,B,\tau_{tw}^{l})$, following \cite{F10}.
+Here component-wise means that the Kuranishi structure is compatible with the fiber product description of each of the strata of the disc-sphere stratification (formed by disc or sphere bubbling) - see Definition 4.2.2 in \cite{FOOO_MS} for complete details.